-Initial signs seem to pertain to the eyes and can easily be mistaken for eye disease in the early stages.
-Classically, the pet loses the ability to blink and must flash the third eyelid to moisten the eye.
+Initial signs of tetanus in dogs seem to pertain to the eyes and can easily be mistaken for eye disease in the early stages.
+Classically, the dog loses the ability to blink and must flash the third eyelid to moisten the eye.
 The patient becomes so sensitive to light and sound that clapping your hands can create spasms or seizures.
 In this phase of disease, these signs may be attributed to other toxins, such as snail bait or moldy toxins, resulting in a misdiagnosis.

 Dogs with ears that hang down may develop ears that stand up straight, and the facial muscles pull back in such a way as to create what is called risus sardonicus, or the sardonic grin.
 In more advanced stages, the patient can no longer walk and will stand stiffly in what is called a sawhorse stance.

-Unfortunately, there is not an easy diagnostic test that can be performed to give us the “ah-ha!” answer.
-The diagnosis is generally made based on the appearance of the pet and history of a wound.
-Classically, there is a history of a wound in a tetanus case (generally in the preceding 1 to 2 weeks) but sometimes the wound has gone unnoticed by the owner and this important clue is not available.
+Unfortunately, there is no easy diagnostic test that can be performed to give veterinarians the answer.
+The diagnosis of tetanus in dogs is generally made based on the visual appearance of the dog and history of a wound.
+Typically, there is a history of a wound in a tetanus case (generally in the preceding 1 to 2 weeks) but sometimes the wound may have gone unnoticed by the owner and this important clue is not available.

 It is possible to measure antibody levels against the tetanus toxin, but this has not been widely used in the clinical setting.
-Also, attempting to culture Clostridium tetani from the wound, as a way to support a diagnosis, is generally not successful.
+Attempting to culture Clostridium tetani from the wound, as a way to support a diagnosis, is generally not successful.

-The first step in treatment is antibiotics to kill the Clostridia.
-Happily, exotic antibiotics are not needed: Good ol’ fashioned penicillin does the trick.
-Sedation and anti-seizure medications are necessary to control the muscle spasms and/or seizures.
-Nursing care is a cornerstone of treatment and requires a darkened room with minimal stimulation.
+The first step in treatment is antibiotics to kill the Clostridia toxin.
+Happily, exotic antibiotics are not needed, good ol’ fashioned penicillin does the trick.
+In addition to the antibiotics, sedation and anti-seizure medications may be necessary to control the muscle spasms and/or seizures.

 Improvement is generally noted within the first week of therapy but complete recovery can easily take a month.